phil-rice/Phils-Blog/_posts/2015-11-22-Real-World-Play-Testing-Part-1.markdown

 }
 {% endhighlight %}

-I've not had a lot of success with HtmlUnitFactory: especially in code that uses cookies or javascript.
+I tend to only use HtmlUnitFactory when I am not using cookies or javascript.
 The above test worked as it was very simple, but for most uses
 I prefer to use a real browser, as the goal of these tests is to check that the code actually works in a browser.
 The login story is all about cookie management, so unlike most test suites that I write it has OneBrowserPerTest instead of OneBrowserPerSuite.
 This does add considerably to the execution time, and while for most tests I would be happy to just call 'logout' in a beforeTest code, I'm not so keen for that in the Login code itself.